Best dog walks in Belfast25 August 2023

 Plan your dog walk at Alexandra Park.

 Drumglass Park can be found in south Belfast, and is especially popular with families.
 It is also known locally as Cranmore or Marlborough Park.
 The park, opened in 1924, was left to the City of Belfast by Henry Musgrave in his will on the condition that the land be used as a public park or children’s playground.
 This park offers six lovely acres for you and your dog to get some fresh air together.

 Plan your dog walk at Drumglass Park.

-If you’re a dog sitter in Belfast out and about looking for a big park to explore - this is it.
-With plenty of eco trails and lots of open space you’re guaranteed to see your dog’s tail wagging.
+If you’re looking for a big park to explore in Belfast - this is it.
+With plenty of eco trails and lots of open space, you’re guaranteed to see your dog’s tail wagging.
 A lovely natural uncultivated park, with lots of dog walkers and pooches dotted around.
 If you fancy picking up the pace there are plenty of trails to run along with distances clearly marked so you can track your progress.